Weak amenability for dynamical systems: Weak amenability

 \section{Weak amenability}

-In this section we define weak amenability of a $C^*$-dynamical system; when the group is discrete we prove a generalisation of Theorem~\ref{th:Haagerupcharacterisationweakamenability} (i)$\Leftrightarrow$(ii).
-We also define weak amenability of a $W^*$-dynamical system, and when the group is discrete prove a generalisation of Theorem~\ref{th:Haagerupcharacterisationweakamenability} (i)$\Leftrightarrow$(iii).
+In this section we define weak amenability of a $C^*$-dynamical system; when the group is discrete we show this is equivalent to the CBAP of the reduced crossed product.
+We also define weak amenability of a $W^*$-dynamical system, and when the group is discrete show this is equivalent to the weak* CBAP of the associated crossed product.
 The weak* CBAP for crossed products of $W^*$-dynamical systems has been studied by Haagerup--Kraus~\cite[Section 3]{HKr94}; they showed that if $(M,G,\alpha)$ is a $W^*$-dynamical system with $G$ weakly amenable and $M$ having the weak* CBAP then it is not true in general that $\vNcros{M}{G}{\alpha}$ has the weak* CBAP.
 We will give an example of an assumption under which this implication does hold.
 The CBAP for the reduced crossed product of a $C^*$-dynamical system has been studied by Sinclair--Smith~\cite{SS97} under the assumption that the group is amenable; here we give some other conditions under which the reduced crossed product has the CBAP.